Piggy3590/MaskedAIRevamp/README.md

 <details>
   <summary>Behaviour (spoiler?):</summary>
--Aggressive
+* Aggressive
- If you have a dropped shotgun, pick it up and shoot people.
+ * If you have a dropped shotgun, pick it up and shoot people.
- If there is a player with a shotgun, attack with a shovel type item.
+ * If there is a player with a shotgun, attack with a shovel type item.

--Stealthy
+* Stealthy
- No major features yet..
+ * No major features yet..

--Cunning
+* Cunning
- Hiding items in bushes
+ * Hiding items in bushes
- Call a fake dropship using the terminal
+ * Call a fake dropship using the terminal

--Deceiving
+* Deceiving
- Use terminal code
+ * Use terminal code
  </details>

 ## Mods